 ADAM JENKINS was roped into playing handbells by some friends in his church’s youth group and has stuck with it ever since.
 A graduate of Grove City College and Carnegie Mellon University, he has also played the violin and has been a member of handbell choirs in Roswell, GA; Grove City and Pittsburgh, PA; Lexington, MA; and now MVR!
 He works as a software engineer at The MITRE Corporation in Bedford, MA.
 Outside of work and handbells (is that even possible?!), he enjoys photography, biking, spending time with friends, and is a licensed amateur radio operator.

 MOLLY LAMSON made her singing debut in a kindergarten musical, and has had a passion for music ever since!
-Molly has been singing forever, and ringing since 1989, and with MVR since 2006.
+Molly has been singing forever, ringing since 1989, and with MVR since 2006.
 She even played handbells at the White House and piano at Carnegie Hall.
 You never know where music will take you!
-Molly’s favorite activity is spending time with the light of her life, her daughter.
-She also enjoys scrapbooking, photography, and anything creative.
-She is a graphic designer in Londonderry, NH, where she lives with her husband and daughter.
+Molly’s favorite activity is spending time with her daughter, the light of her life.
+She also enjoys being outdoors, traveling, photography, scrapbooking, and anything creative.
+She lives and works as a graphic designer in Londonderry, NH.

 SUE LEE With an undergraduate degree in Music Education from Lowell State College ’67, Sue taught all levels of music, general, choral and instrumental, before getting her Masters in Elementary Education and becoming a fourth grade teacher.
 She first rang and then directed handbells choirs at a previous church, and has been Director of Handbell Ministries at St. Matthew’s UMC, Acton, MA since 1998, where she directs four ensembles.
 Now retired, other interests are playing her trumpet or baroque recorders, quilting, playing golf, traveling, reading, or just enjoying time with family and friends.
 She has two sons, a daughter-in-law, two precious granddaughters, and two spoiled cats.